-Why Consider Taking a Class Pass/Fail?
+Why Consider Choosing to Record a Class as Pass/Fail?

 How Does the Pass/Fail Option Work?

-How to Take a Class Pass/Fail
+How to Record a Class as Pass/Fail

 Step 1: From your Backpack/Registration page in Wolverine Access select the EDIT tab.